-The Dixon Historical Society strives to protect, preserve, and promote the history of Dixon and its surrounding areas by honoring its first inhabitants, The Wintun/Patwin native peoples, the Spanish and Mexican governance of this area, along with the pioneering families who later settled here.
+The Dixon Historical Society strives to protect, preserve, and promote the history of Dixon and its surrounding areas by honoring its first inhabitants, The Wintun/Patwin native peoples, the Spanish and Mexican governance of this area, along with the pioneering families and various cultural groups who later settled here.
 We are a 501(c)(3) membership-based organization that contributes time and resources to interpret and sustain local history, and to provide community outreach through museum exhibits, lectures, events, research, publications, and educational activities, in order to ensure a legacy that will enrich the lives of present and future generations.

 OFFICERS & COMMITTEE CHAIRS

 Born and raised in Dixon, Kim Schroeder-Evans appreciates her familial history.
 Like most immigrant families who come to the U.S. for a better life, hers was no exception.
 Her father's family came to Dixon from Schleswig-Holstein, Germany in 1860 in search of work.
 Her mother's family came to Dixon from Scotland (via Tennessee) in 1917 in hopes of a better life.
-As Vice President, Kim spends her time helping to plan programs for the quarterly meetings, educational outreach and community outreach.
-If you have any topics of interest that you would like to learn more about through the Dixon Historical Society, please email firstname.lastname@example.org
+As Interim President, Kim spends her time helping to plan programs for the quarterly meetings, educational outreach and community outreach.
+If you have any topics of interest that you would like to learn more about through the Dixon Historical Society, please email email@example.com

 I am a 5th generation resident of the Dixon/ Silveyville area.
 My families came from the Schleswig/Holstein area of then Prussia and later Germany.
 Married to Kathy for 54 years, and we have been blessed with 3 sons, 3 grandsons, and 3 granddaughters who live in Dixon.
 I would love to see them take interest in the history of Dixon as they get older.
 My interest in history started with U S History in Dixon High School and continued throughout my life.
 I was too busy farming and never thought of joining the Dixon Historical Society until around 2008 when I was retiring from farming.
 About that time Ardeth Riedel asked me to be her VP.
 She said there wasn't much for the VP to do, so I said "Yes, I'll give it a try."
 Little did I know she was setting me up for the "Big Job.”
 Some of my accomplishments include getting the Dixon Public Library to digitize and index the Dixon Tribunes, and I have digitized most of the grammar schools and all the high school yearbooks, up to 2018.
 I’ve enjoyed working with the DHS Board and am proud of finally accomplishing what so many before us had always wanted--the Dixon History Museum.